 The most severe form of punishment, an entirely unconditional prison sentence, is the reference category, meaning that the other three categories are compared with it.
 A reference category is chosen on substantive grounds.
 In this case, an unconditional prison sentence is the most severe type of sentence that the PPS can demand and the court can impose.
 An unconditional prison sentence of three years is more severe, for example, than a prison sentence of three years, of which two years is conditional, or an entirely conditional prison sentence of three years.
-However, the fact that an unconditional prison sentence is the most severe type of sentence does not mean that it is also perceived as the heaviest sentence, or that it is, in fact, the heaviest sentence in individual cases.
-For example, an unconditional prison sentence of two months will be perceived as less severe, and is less severe, than a prison sentence of two years, of which one year is conditional.
+However, the fact that an unconditional prison sentence, or that it is, in fact, the heaviest sentence in individual cases.
+For example, an unconditional prison sentence of two years, of which one year is conditional.
 With the customization that is possible in sentencing, an infinite variety of sentences is possible in terms of the length of the unconditional and conditional parts of a sentence, which makes it difficult to compare one punishment with another.
 Accordingly, a simplified model was used to compare types of sentence, in which the most severe type of sentence - the unconditional prison sentence - is compared with the three less severe types.